JERRYZGUO/netket/Docs/machine/JastrowSymm.md

 |--------|----|-------------------------------------|
 |filename|str |name of file to load parameters from.|

+### log_norm
+Returns the log of the L2 norm of the wave-function.
+This operation is a brute-force calculation, and should thus only be performed for low-dimensional Hilbert spaces.

+This method requires an indexable Hilbert space.

 ### log_val
 Member function to obtain log value of machine given an input vector.